Haruma-K/UnityScreenNavigator/README.md

 </p>

 ## Lifecycle Events
-During screen transitions, events associated with the screen lifecycle are executed.
-By using these events, you can create processes when the screen is initialized and before and after transition.

 #### Lifecycle events of the page
 By overriding following methods in the class derived from the `Page` class,